 TIPS AND RECOMMENDATIONS:

 The Reconquista is Vigo’s most important festival, the most loved by its people and a unique opportunity to schedule a getaway to Vigo in the spring.
-It always takes place the weekend closest to the 28th of March ( this year, 30th and 31th of March )and the most spectacular part are the street theatre representations recreating skirmishes between the French and the locals.
-The highlight of it all is the event in Gamboa Street, which simulates the demolition of the villa’s door.
+It always takes place the weekend closest to the 28th of March and the most spectacular part are the street theatre representations recreating skirmishes between the French and the locals.
+The highlight of it all is the event in Gamboa Street, which simulates the demolition of the villa’s door. this year